devarogundade/fleep/README.md

 We believe Fleep finance will bring more adoption to web3(in general) in Africa by educating, incentivizing, and localizing decentralized finance.

-Today DEFI protocols out there are built targeting on a global scale leaving a wide gap between DEFI and developing countries in Africa, the best way to bridge the gap is a unique tailored protocol that brings DEFI closer to such countries.
+Today DEFI protocols out there are built targeting on a global scale leaving a wide gap between DEFI and developing countries in Africa, the best way to bridge the gap is a unique tailored product that brings DEFI closer to such countries.

 ## Features
 - # Swap and Dust sweeping